WORDS BY Jasna Simončič, Anže Luzar

 So, after following all these steps and guidelines, you should be set, right?
 Well, we hate to disappoint you, but even all the running and rerunning and checking doesn’t guarantee you’ll catch all potential errors.
 But don’t get discouraged, we promised to make you a pro, so keep reading.

-Steampunk Scanner analyses and enhances your Ansible Playbooks to help you increase the reliability and security of your automation.
+Steampunk Spotter analyses and enhances your Ansible Playbooks to help you increase the reliability and security of your automation.
 The tool is currently in beta, but our team is working hard to add a bunch of new features.
-You can expect a major new release in September!

-The Scanner checks the quality of your content, offers recommendations on how to improve your playbooks to avoid troubleshooting, and helps you understand what happens when you run your playbooks, so you don’t have to worry about breaking anything in production.
-Unlike the existing tools that only provide syntax checks, Scanner understands the context of your playbooks and Ansible Collections, which means it knows what you’re trying to accomplish and helps you achieve that goal faster and more safely.
+The Spotter checks the quality of your content, offers recommendations on how to improve your playbooks to avoid troubleshooting, and helps you understand what happens when you run your playbooks, so you don’t have to worry about breaking anything in production.
+Unlike the existing tools that only provide syntax checks, Spotter understands the context of your playbooks and Ansible Collections, which means it knows what you’re trying to accomplish and helps you achieve that goal faster and more safely.
+Start Spotting!